StevenReale/rag-demo-music-theory/README.md

 **Best for:** cross-work / comparative questions, conceptual questions, and queries that benefit from the curated knowledge graph (works, games, concepts, performances, etc.).

 ```
-$ npm run dev

-> rag-demo@1.0.0 dev
-> ts-node  -r tsconfig-paths/register src/index.ts

-RAG playground starting...
-Enable verbose mode? [y]/n: n
-Disabling verbose mode.

-Select retrieval mode: [1] keyword, [2] embedding, [3] graph (default): 3
-Using retrieval mode: graph

-Loaded 7 research document(s).

-Created 395 chunk(s) total.

-Computing embeddings for all chunks / loading cache...
-Loaded embeddings from cache.
-Embedded 395 chunks.

 Enter a search query (or press Enter to exit): Provide a survey of Reale's approaches to analyzing video game music.
 Querying...
 === Model answer ===
+```
-Steven Reale surveys several interlocking approaches for analyzing video game music, all driven by the central problem that game scores are often dynamic, indeterminate, and ever-changing.
+> Steven Reale surveys several interlocking approaches for analyzing video game music, all driven by the central problem that game scores are often dynamic, indeterminate, and ever-changing.
 The key strands across his work can be summarized as follows:
+>

-- Treat game music as a dynamic, indeterminate phenomenon that requires new analytic tools
+> - Treat game music as a dynamic, indeterminate phenomenon that requires new analytic tools
-  - Reale argues that traditional music-theoretical methods—built around fixed scores played through the same way each time—need to be reworked to handle the indeterminacies of game scores.
+>   - Reale argues that traditional music-theoretical methods—built around fixed scores played through the same way each time—need to be reworked to handle the indeterminacies of game scores.
 He describes analytic practice as “a space of theoretical potentialities, rather than a compendium of musical practicalities,” and calls for approaches that pair theoretical potentialities with practical musical potentialities when algorithmic systems govern continuations through moments of indeterminacy.
 This foundational stance recurs across his discussions of game music (Source 1; see also Source 7 and 8 for methodological framing).
+>

-- Apply and refract traditional analytic traditions to game contexts, recognizing three adapted methodologies
+> - Apply and refract traditional analytic traditions to game contexts, recognizing three adapted methodologies
-  - In Analytic Traditions and Game Music, Reale explicitly notes applying three traditional analytic methodologies to a genre that is often dynamic and indeterminate.
+>   - In Analytic Traditions and Game Music, Reale explicitly notes applying three traditional analytic methodologies to a genre that is often dynamic and indeterminate.
 He emphasizes that these methodologies must be refracted to account for the game’s design logic, so that they can analyze music as both theoretical potentialities and practical outcomes within algorithmically guided play (Source 7).
 He explicitly frames this as “leveled-up” application: fixed-score theories are transformed to work with game-era music.
-  - He also foregrounds David Lewin’s functional/transformational mindset (as a touchstone) and cites Lewin’s Generalized Musical Intervals and Transformations as a toolset that can be adapted to game-music analysis (Source 8, footnote referencing Lewin; Source 1’s discussion of “space of theoretical potentialities” draws on Lewin-style thinking).
+>   - He also foregrounds David Lewin’s functional/transformational mindset (as a touchstone) and cites Lewin’s Generalized Musical Intervals and Transformations as a toolset that can be adapted to game-music analysis (Source 8, footnote referencing Lewin; Source 1’s discussion of “space of theoretical potentialities” draws on Lewin-style thinking).
+>

-- Ground analysis in diegetic/non-diegetic and dynamic/adaptive vocabularies, with case-specific taxonomies
+> - Ground analysis in diegetic/non-diegetic and dynamic/adaptive vocabularies, with case-specific taxonomies
-  - In his Mario Galaxy case study, Reale mobilizes the diegetic/non-diegetic distinction and the dynamic vs non-dynamic spectrum (with subdivisions into adaptive vs interactive) to categorially frame how game scores function.
+>   - In his Mario Galaxy case study, Reale mobilizes the diegetic/non-diegetic distinction and the dynamic vs non-dynamic spectrum (with subdivisions into adaptive vs interactive) to categorially frame how game scores function.
 This framing shows how music can operate inside or outside a narrative frame while also responding to player actions.
 The approach foregrounds the need to study how scores adapt to indeterminate player behavior (Source 2).
-  - The broader methodological stance is to show how such taxonomies—diegetic/non-diegetic and dynamic/interactive/adaptive—can be used to examine how a score is designed to respond to nondeterministic gameplay.
+>   - The broader methodological stance is to show how such taxonomies—diegetic/non-diegetic and dynamic/interactive/adaptive—can be used to examine how a score is designed to respond to nondeterministic gameplay.
+>

-- Treat narrative function and filmic lineage as a productive analytic lens, especially for “music games”
+> - Treat narrative function and filmic lineage as a productive analytic lens, especially for “music games”
-  - In Transcribing Musical Worlds, Reale asks whether certain games (e.g., L.A.
+>   - In Transcribing Musical Worlds, Reale asks whether certain games (e.g., L.A.
 Noire) function as “music games,” arguing that many video-game scores operate like film scores—designed to heighten emotion or commentary on a narrative, even as interactivity modulates when and how music is heard.
 He emphasizes examining how music is integrated with narrative branching and decision points rather than treating it as mere accompaniment.
 This narrative frame is extended by drawing on film-noir musical traditions when analyzing L.A.
 Noire’s score and its use within a branching, decision-driven game world (Source 3; Source 4).
-  - This approach situates game music within broader cultural and cinematic traditions, using interviews with designers and textual analysis to understand how composers and designers conceive music’s narrative function and how that function shifts when interactivity is introduced.
+>   - This approach situates game music within broader cultural and cinematic traditions, using interviews with designers and textual analysis to understand how composers and designers conceive music’s narrative function and how that function shifts when interactivity is introduced.
+>

-- Attend to diachronic and synchronic barriers to listening; the listening experience as evolving across patches and expansions
+> - Attend to diachronic and synchronic barriers to listening; the listening experience as evolving across patches and expansions
-  - Reale develops a theory of barriers to listening that tracks both synchronic moments (a moment in the game’s lifetime) and the diachronic evolution of the game through patches and expansions.
+>   - Reale develops a theory of barriers to listening that tracks both synchronic moments (a moment in the game’s lifetime) and the diachronic evolution of the game through patches and expansions.
 He argues that because game music is frequently renewed and revised, the listening experience itself is unstable and may never be heard exactly the same way twice.
 This diachronic lens complements the synchronic analysis of a given moment and foregrounds how patches alter the musical texture and player experience over time (Sources 5, 6).
-  - This approach reframes listening as something that can only be understood across the life of the game, not just in a single, fixed moment.
+>   - This approach reframes listening as something that can only be understood across the life of the game, not just in a single, fixed moment.
+>

-- Integrate ethnographic and design-informed methods, including interviews with creators
+> - Integrate ethnographic and design-informed methods, including interviews with creators
-  - Reale supplements music-analytic work with designer interviews to illuminate why certain musical approaches were chosen and how designers think about categorization (e.g., whether a work is a “music game”).
+>   - Reale supplements music-analytic work with designer interviews to illuminate why certain musical approaches were chosen and how designers think about categorization (e.g., whether a work is a “music game”).
 In his L.A.
 Noire discussions, he and others debate the very categorization of works as music games, illustrating how design decisions shape musical analysis and how the analysis must respond to those decisions (Source 4).
-  - This ethnographic dimension—gathering designer perspectives—helps calibrate analytic priorities (e.g., narrative function, interaction models) and grounds theory in actual development practice.
+>   - This ethnographic dimension—gathering designer perspectives—helps calibrate analytic priorities (e.g., narrative function, interaction models) and grounds theory in actual development practice.
+>

-- Position game music within improvised and uncertain musical practices
+> - Position game music within improvised and uncertain musical practices
-  - A recurring claim in Reale’s work is that the indeterminate, algorithmically guided nature of game music aligns it with improvised musical practices.
+>   - A recurring claim in Reale’s work is that the indeterminate, algorithmically guided nature of game music aligns it with improvised musical practices.
 He argues that the indeterminate dimension of gameplay invites analytic tools from improvised and contemporary musics and that music theories can be “leveled up” or refracted to illuminate this convergence (Source 7).
 This position positions game music not as a failure of canonical score analysis but as a site where improvisational logics and real-time musical continuations can be studied alongside traditional notated practice.
+>

-- Outcome and aims: a plural, adaptable toolkit for game-music analysis
+> - Outcome and aims: a plural, adaptable toolkit for game-music analysis
-  - Across these strands, Reale’s survey of approaches yields a pragmatic, plural toolkit: combine theoretical potentialities with practical continuations; use diegetic/non-diegetic and dynamic/adaptive taxonomies; read music through narrative and film-noir lineage when appropriate; track listening across synchronic moments and diachronic patches; supplement analysis with designer testimony; and recognize the improvised, uncertain, and evolving character of game scores.
+>   - Across these strands, Reale’s survey of approaches yields a pragmatic, plural toolkit: combine theoretical potentialities with practical continuations; use diegetic/non-diegetic and dynamic/adaptive taxonomies; read music through narrative and film-noir lineage when appropriate; track listening across synchronic moments and diachronic patches; supplement analysis with designer testimony; and recognize the improvised, uncertain, and evolving character of game scores.
 The overall aim is to broaden music-theoretical practice so it can handle the dynamic, algorithmically governed, and narratively braided nature of video game music (Sources 1, 2, 3, 4, 5, 6, 7, 8).
+>

-Notes on scope and naming
+> Notes on scope and naming
-- Reale explicitly references three methodologies used in Analytic Traditions and Game Music, but the provided excerpts do not name them in a way that can be quoted verbatim here.
+> - Reale explicitly references three methodologies used in Analytic Traditions and Game Music, but the provided excerpts do not name them in a way that can be quoted verbatim here.
 He signals that these methodologies must be refracted for game contexts and that traditional tools (notably Lewin’s transformational approach) provide a foundation to be adapted (Sources 7, 8; see also Source 1).
-- The Mario Galaxy case study and the L.A.
+> - The Mario Galaxy case study and the L.A.
 Noire discussion are concrete instantiations of these aims: using established analytic vocabularies to describe game-specific phenomena, and using narrative and filmic lineage to interpret music’s function within interactive media (Sources 2, 3, 4).
+>

-If you’d like, I can pull out specific passages that illustrate each of these approaches or map particular case-study findings onto the broader methodological themes above.
+> If you’d like, I can pull out specific passages that illustrate each of these approaches or map particular case-study findings onto the broader methodological themes above.
-```

 Graph mode uses the knowledge graph to: